Sales Tax Calculator

 How is sales tax calculated?

 Sales tax is calculated by multiplying the pre-tax purchase amount by the sales tax rate (expressed as a decimal).
-The resulting tax amount is then added to the original purchase amount to determine the total price the consumer pays.
+The resulting tax amount is then added to the original purchase amount to determine the total price.
 For instance, a $100 item with a 7% tax rate incurs $7 in tax, making the total $107.

 Which US states have no sales tax?

-As of 2025, five U.S. states do not levy a statewide sales tax: Alaska (though local jurisdictions may), Delaware, Montana (though local jurisdictions may), New Hampshire, and Oregon.
-This can significantly impact the final cost of goods for consumers in these areas compared to states with higher sales tax rates.
+As of 2026, five U.S. states do not levy a statewide sales tax: Alaska (though local jurisdictions may), Delaware, Montana (though local jurisdictions may), New Hampshire, and Oregon.
+Shopping in these states eliminates sales tax on most purchases.

 Does sales tax apply to online purchases?

 Yes, sales tax generally applies to online purchases, following the 2018 South Dakota v.
 Wayfair Supreme Court ruling.
-Online retailers are now typically required to collect sales tax if they meet certain economic nexus thresholds (e.g., sales volume or transaction count) in a particular state, regardless of physical presence.
+Online retailers are now typically required to collect sales tax if they meet certain economic nexus thresholds in a particular state, regardless of physical presence.
 The tax rate is based on the buyer's shipping address.